-Students from the University of Newcastle form one of only three Australian teams who have been chosen to compete in the inaugural Maritime RobotX Challenge (RobotX), which will be held in October, 2014 in Singapore.
+Students from the University of Newcastle formed one of only three Australian teams who were chosen to compete in the inaugural Maritime RobotX Challenge (RobotX), in October, 2014 in Singapore.

 Sponsored by the U.S. Office of Naval Research and run by the Association for Unmanned Vehicle Systems International (AUVSI), the Challenge involves teams of university students from five Pacific Rim countries – U.S., Singapore, Australia, South Korea and Japan.

-The fifteen participating teams have each received an unpowered and unplugged version of the 16' WAM-V® (Wave Adaptive Modular Vessel) along with a grant to build a battery-powered propulsion system.
-The Maritime RobotX Challenge will feature a series of realistic challenges in autonomous navigation and detection.
-Tasks are specifically formulated to test students' design, implementation and optimisation of sensors and control systems.
+The fifteen participating teams each received an unpowered and unplugged version of the 16' WAM-V® (Wave Adaptive Modular Vessel) along with a grant to build a battery-powered propulsion system.
+The Maritime RobotX Challenge featured a series of realistic challenges in autonomous navigation and detection.
+Tasks were specifically formulated to test students' design, implementation and optimisation of sensors and control systems.

-The University of Newcastle's team consists of undergraduate and postgraduate students, primarily from mechatronics engineering.
-As the only team from NSW, they are looking forward to representing the state at this exciting event and to the unique challenges and learning experiences along the way.
+The University of Newcastle's 2014 team consisted of undergraduate and postgraduate students, primarily from mechatronics engineering.
+As the only team from NSW, they were excited at the opportunity to represent the state at this event and strongly valued the unique challenges and learning experiences that they had along the way.

 To view how they went in the 2014 competition, watch the playlist below for daily recaps and testing videos.